-Students are strongly encouraged to register in ENGL 255 🕝 early in their program.
+Students are strongly encouraged to register in ENGL 255 ☑ early in their program.

 Students who hold a recognized first degree and who wish to obtain an AU undergraduate degree in a different subject area, must apply under the second undergraduate degree regulations.
-These students may transfer in up to 50 per three-year degree program, based on course work in the first degree that is applicable.
+These students may transfer in up to 50 per cent (45 credits) into the three-year degree program, based on course work in the first degree that is applicable.
 Preparatory (100 level) credits cannot be used to fulfill the requirements of a second undergraduate degree.